PYEXPO25/T109_clueless/README.md

 List the technologies and tools used in the project.
 For example:

-- Frontend: HTML, CSS, ReactJS
+- Frontend: HTML, CSS, javascript
-- Backend: Django
+- Backend: Flaask
-- Database: postgres
+- Database: My SQL
 - Other Tools:nltk for sentinmental analysis

 ---